Ashley623/SmallPyperclipProjects/README.md

 ## The Mini Projects
 * WordCounts- This takes the text the user has on their clipboard and prints out a variety of interesting information about the text
 * GrammarChecker- This takes the text the user has on their clipboard, fixes some grammar errors, and then pastes the fixed text back to the user's clipboard
+* ScavengerHunt- This creates a small scavenger hunt across various websites in which the user has to copy the correct answer to a question